Photo by Ashlee Rezin |

-He has also written for a variety of publications including Esquire, Rolling Stone, The New York Daily News, The Washington Post, Sports Illustrated, Men's Journal, Details, Granta, Rotary Magazine, Spy, National Lampoon, The New York Times Sunday Magazine, Washington Monthly, Chicago Magazine, Crain's Chicago Business, the Chicago Reader and Michigan Avenue
+He has also written for a variety of publications including Esquire, Rolling Stone, The New York Daily News — which ran his column regularly — The Washington Post, Sports Illustrated, Men's Journal, Details, Granta, Rotary Magazine, Spy, National Lampoon, The New York Times Sunday Magazine, Washington Monthly, Chicago Magazine, Crain's Chicago Business, the Chicago Reader and Michigan Avenue.

-A prolific freelancer, obviously, he has written corporate web sites, trade association speeches, commencement addresses, concocted quizzes for GAMES magazine, stunts for a Nickelodeon kids' show, text on a memorial plaque, and conceived two cartoons published in The New Yorker.
+A prolific freelancer, obviously, he has written corporate web sites, trade association speeches, commencement addresses, concocted quizzes for GAMES magazine, stunts for a Nickelodeon kids' show, and conceived two cartoons published in The New Yorker.
 His rates are reasonable.

 He — oh heck, me, I'm writing this — is the author of nine books, that have been featured on Oprah, Good Morning America, CBS Sunday Morning and other television shows.
 One, You Were Never in Chicago, was reviewed on the front page of the New York Times Sunday Book Review.
 Although, to be honest, the reviewer hated it.